Digital Afterlife Keynote: Grief, Technology, and AI

 Designing your digital afterlife: Practical frameworks for individuals and organisations to prepare now

-Elaine’s death-lens on AI cuts is a different take because it starts with the ultimate human universal — death — and follows threads from there.
-Audiences leave thinking differently about their own digital lives, often with an unexpected sense of clarity and motivation to act.
-Elaine brings warmth and humour to territory most people instinctively avoid.
+Elaine's take on AI starts with death, the ultimate human universal.
+That lens brings novel questions and unexpected dilemmas into focus — for individuals reckoning with their own digital lives, and for organisations navigating the legal, ethical, and operational implications of data that outlasts its owners.
+Audiences leave thinking differently, often with an unexpected sense of clarity and motivation to act.
+Elaine brings warmth and humour to territory many people instinctively avoid.

 Elaine's digital-legacy talks work for ideas festivals, corporate stages, and thought leadership events, appealing to anyone grappling with what it means to be human in an age of AI.
 They can be tailored for tech companies and product teams, HR and wellbeing leads, data governance and legal teams, healthcare and end-of-life organisations, and leaders thinking about ethics, identity, and innovation.
 Elaine also delivers executive briefings, policy workshops, and the acclaimed Design Your Digital Afterlife workshop — as experienced by Pullman Hotels & Resorts.